 }

-Initializationinitializationbecomesinitializedinitializatione
+Static Initialization

+Static initialization occurs when a static variable becomes initialized.
+The initialization value has to be constant and known at compile time.
+No code is generated, instead a memory block holding the value is created.

 The GenerateStaticInitializer class basically performs the same task as the GenerateAutoInitializer class: it interprets the initialization and compare it to the defined type.
 However, it does not generate assignment instruction, but rather initialization instructions.
 One difference compared to the auto initialization case is that if the array, struct, or union, is not completely initialized we need to generate code for initialization of the remaining part.